Lyme recovery takes more than just rest

 Lyme Recovery Takes More Than Just Rest

+After 37 years treating Lyme disease, I’ve heard the same question countless times: should I rest or move during recovery?
 When you’re dealing with exhaustion, joint pain, or brain fog, rest may feel necessary—and sometimes it is.
-But many of my Lyme recovery patients tell me that too much rest doesn’t help them recover.
+But many patients tell me that too much rest doesn’t help them recover.
 In fact, it often makes them feel worse: more isolated, more achy, more fatigued, and even more discouraged.
-It’s not surprising.
-Extended inactivity can lead to deconditioning, disrupted sleep, and a loss of motivation—all of which can stall the healing process.
+Extended inactivity can lead to deconditioning, disrupted sleep, and loss of motivation—all of which can stall Lyme disease recovery.

 Why Too Much Rest May Hinder Lyme Recovery